-The final role key informants would like to see local government play is in removing systemic barriers, creating opportunities for service providers to expand their services, and incentivizing the creation of low-income housing options.
-In this context, the barriers discussed largely related to zoning and land use regulations that make it difficult for non-profit agencies to acquire land and develop it with the goals of providing additional housing units along the lower-income end of the housing continuum.
+Finally, key informants would like to see local government play a role in: removing systemic barriers, creating opportunities for service providers to expand their services, and incentivizing the creation of low-income housing options.
+In this context, the barriers discussed largely related to zoning and land use regulations that make it difficult for non-profit agencies to acquire land and develop it to provide additional housing units along the lower-income end of the housing continuum.

-Multiple key informants also mentioned a desire to see policies in place that limit the amount landlords can raise rents while also incentivizing landlords to work with lower-income households.
+Multiple key informants mentioned a desire to see policies in place that limit the amount landlords can raise rents, which would also incentivize landlords to work with lower-income households.
 However, Colorado state legislation does not allow local governments to implement policies to restrict rents, limiting the strategies available to encourage affordable rental rates.